umanitoba-cssa/constitution/Constitution.md

 ### Councillor

-1. Non-voting member of council.
-2. Voting member of a committee led by an Executive Director.
-3. Perform any duties directed by their committee.

 Councillors may not be on social probation and must be a Member in good standing as defined by UMSU.

-# Section 2: Club Executives
+# Section 2: Club Executives, Councillors, and Committees

 ## Article 2a: Terms of Office
 The Terms of Office for all Executive Positions at CSSA will last for at most one year from the first day they were officially appointed.
 Individuals in executive roles will be dismissed from their term in office after one year, unless they have been fairly reappointed into office again.